 Christmas is over.
-You may have begun 2017 with a a cold sea swim, a long cycle, a fun road running race or just have been bound to your sofa nursing a hangover...
-Either way, we all began 2016 with a set a of goals and objectives that we want to achieve.
-We are all highly motivated and over the holiday period, with every sip of alcohol and persistent grazing of the delicious festive treats, we had at the back of our minds: “this will all come to end when 2016 begins; this is my year!”
+You may have begun 2020 with a a cold sea swim, a long cycle, a fun road running race or just have been bound to your sofa nursing a hangover...
+Either way, we will all began 2020 with a set of goals and objectives that we want to achieve.
+We are all highly motivated and over the holiday period, with every sip of alcohol and persistent grazing of the delicious festive treats, we had at the back of our minds: “this will all come to end when 2020 begins; this is my year!”

 We all know it's easy to slip back into old habits once our daily routine comes into full effect, but what happens if there was a way to maintain our motivation and never have that drop in energy – can this be achieved?
 And above all, can it be maintained indefinitely?
 I know it can!

 Below, are 5 methods, that when applied to our training, will help install consistent motivation as part of our personality and not as something that we have to acquire:

 It may sound self-explanatory, but when motivation is high and our bodies are full of energy, it is very easy to push too much too quick.
 What will happen is that we will have a good few days of training, feel fantastic and then the fatigue will take over.
 The DOMs (Delayed Onset Muscle Soreness) will govern our bodies resulting in soreness and tiredness.
 The effect is that we will not be able to keep up the momentum and inevitably, lose focus.

 There will be no avoiding DOMS in the first few weeks of the new year, but we can avoid the severity.
 Take it steady and build slowly into training.
 By the third week our bodies should have adapted sufficiently and then training can move on to the next phase.